cc-daveloper/mist.io_mist-cloudify-example/README.md

 ![alt tag](http://d33v4339jhl8k0.cloudfront.net/docs/assets/555c5984e4b01a224b425242/images/5605257f903360177092e035/file-ysREVMYhF4.png)

 </br>
-The nodecellar scripts are made for ubuntu image and has been tested with AWS service.
+The kubernetes example scripts are made for the coreos image and has been tested with AWS service.
+There is also support for other linux distribution using the recommended [scripts from kubernetes repo](https://github.com/kubernetes/kubernetes/tree/master/docs/getting-started-guides/docker-multinode)

 Check the blueprint file inputs section and fill the [mist input](inputs/mist.yaml) file with the necessary information.

-There are two blueprints.
-The [mist-blueprint](mist-blueprint.yaml) file uses the mist.io service to run the scripts on the machine so the user can read the logs be notified about operation success.
-The [mistfabric-blueprint](mistfabric-blueprint.yaml) file uses the cloudify fabric plugin to run the scripts:

-### Blueprint using Mist Script runnner

 `cfy local init -p mist-blueprint.yaml -i inputs/mist.yaml` </br>
-`` </br>
-`` </br>

 This command (as the name suggests) initializes your working directory to work with the given blueprint.
 Now, you can run any type of workflows on this blueprint. <br>